apify-projects/apify-schema-tools/README.md

                         path to the input schema source file (default: src-schemas/input.json) --src-dataset SRC_DATASET
-                        path to the dataset schema source file (default: src-schemas/dataset-item.json) --input-schema INPUT_SCHEMA
+                        path to the dataset schema source file (default: src-schemas/dataset-item.json) --add-input ADD_INPUT
+                        path to an additional schema to merge into the input schema (default: undefined) --add-dataset ADD_DATASET
+                        path to an additional schema to merge into the dataset schema (default: undefined) --input-schema INPUT_SCHEMA
                         the path of the destination input schema file (default: .actor/input_schema.json) --dataset-schema DATASET_SCHEMA